moehriegitt/hob3l/README.md

 triangulation is needed.
 This is used in the SCAD language processing, e.g., with operations like extrude or project, where the result of the 2D boolean algorithm is fed back into the CSG tree.

+## Development

+This is a project for me to relax and have fun, to be a distraction and to be different from my day job (which also involves programming).

+Because of this, the project follows some policies to avoid stress.
+Others may find them unnecessary, but these policies keep me sane and allow me to continue to have fun.

+### XNIH: Exclude What's Not Implemented Here

+No external libraries or tools are used for this project, except what belongs to the C Language, or Perl, or to libc/POSIX.
+All functionality is either implemented here, or not at all.

+I like this because it helps me focus on programming, instead of serving and keeping up learning other APIs.
+I like this because every API incompatibility will be my own fault.
+And there will be no stress when upgrading to a newer version of a foreign library, because there are none.
+Also, implementing parsers or parser generators is fun.

+### C and Perl

+This project is implemented in C with gcc extensions, for a reasonably modern C standard.
+Perl is used for scripts.
+GnuMake is used for building.

+This will not use C++, not C#, not Rust, not Go, not Swift, not Java, not Ruby, not Python.
+Neither will it support C89 or K&R.  Because that's no fun to me. :-)

+### Linux

+My development platform is Linux.
+This project does not actively try to exclude anything, but I will not debug problems on other platforms.
+Because that's no fun to me. :-)

 ## Name